-- O.1 To expand and enhance the public domain. - O.2 To reinforce the historic and commercial importance of George Street.
+0.1 To expand and enhance the public domain.

-- C.1 Integrate forecourts, squares and courtyards with through block links where appropriate. - C.2 Design forecourts, squares and courtyards to visually and physically extend the public domain. - C.3 Forecourts, squares and courtyards should be delightful outdoor rooms, and must be well considered with regard to aspect and height to width, and depth to width proportions. - C.4 It is preferred that courtyards and squares are the same level as the street to facilitate access and integration with the public domain. - C.5 Basement carparks should be contained predominantly within building footprints and allow for deep soil beneath forecourts and courtyards for large canopy tree planting.
+- C.1 Integrate forecourts, squares and courtyards with through block links where appropriate. - C.2 Design forecourts, squares and courtyards to visually and physically extend the public domain. - C.3 Forecourts, squares and courtyards should be delightful outdoor rooms, and must be well considered with regard to aspect and height to width, and depth to width proportions. - It is preferred that courtyards and squares are the same level as the street to facilitate access and integration with the public domain. - Basement carparks should be contained predominantly within building footprints C.5 and allow for deep soil beneath forecourts and courtyards for large canopy tree planting.